-On February 2, 2007, Simon Property's Board of Directors ("Board") approved an increase in the annual distribution rate by 10.5% to \$3.36 per unit.
-Distributions during 2006 aggregated \$3.04 per unit and distributions during 2005 aggregated \$2.80 per unit.
-We are required to pay a minimum level of distributions to maintain Simon Property's status as a REIT.
-Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Future distributions will be determined by the Board based on actual results of operations, cash available for distributions, and what may be required to maintain Simon Property's status as a REIT.
+On February 2, 2007, our Board of Directors ("Board") approved an increase in the annual distribution rate by 10.5% to \$3.36 per share.
+Dividends during 2006 aggregated \$3.04 per share and dividends during 2005 aggregated \$2.80 per share.
+We are required to pay a minimum level of dividends to maintain our status as a REIT.
+Our dividends and limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
+Future dividends and the distributions of the Operating Partnership will be determined by the Board based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.